-1 No party or counsel for a party authored this brief in whole or in part, or made a monetary contribution to fund the brief's preparation or submission.
-No one other than amici or their members or counsel made a monetary contribution to the brief.
-Petitioner filed a blanket amicus consent letter; a consent letter from Respondent was submitted with this brief.
+1 No party or counsel for a party authored this brief in whole or in part or made a monetary contribution to fund the brief's preparation or submission.
+No one other than amici or their members or counsel made a monetary contribution toward the brief.
+All parties have consented to the filing of this brief as required under Federal Rule of Appellate Procedure 29(a)(2).